BvSiT-NOVI/spring-01-mvc-helloworld/index.md

         return "hello";
     }
 }
 ````

 #### Running the application

-Start the application by running in the IntelliJ Terminal window the command _mvn tomcat7:run_ Then browse to [http://localhost/HelloWeb/hello](http://localhost/HelloWeb/hello) to see the result.
+Start the application by running in the IntelliJ Terminal window the command `mvn tomcat7:run` Then browse to [http://localhost/HelloWeb/hello](http://localhost/HelloWeb/hello) to see the result.

 In the original TutorialsPoint example the application is run by first compiling and exporting it as a WAR which then is run on a separately installed Tomcat server.
 This is still also possible with Maven as follows:

-1. running in the IntelliJ Terminal window the command _mvn package_ This will create spring-01-mvc-helloworld\\target\\HelloWeb.war
+1. Run in the IntelliJ Terminal window the command `mvn package` This will create _spring-01-mvc-helloworld\\target\\HelloWeb.war_

 2. Install a Tomcat server.
-In the installation directory you will find a directory webapps.
-Copy HelloWeb.war to this directory
+In the installation directory you will find a directory _webapps_.
+Copy _HelloWeb.war_ to this directory

 3. Browse to [http://localhost/HelloWeb/hello](http://localhost/HelloWeb/hello) to see the result.